Georges Baklanoff

 Georgy Andreyevich Baklanoff, known as Georges Baklanoff (sometimes spelled Baklanov; – 6 December 1938) was a Russian operatic baritone who had an active international career from 1903 until his death in 1938.
 Possessing a powerful and flexible voice, he sang roles from a wide variety of musical periods and in many languages.
 He was also highly praised by audience and critics for his acting abilities.

 Baklanoff's early career was spent performing with major theatres in Russia; including the Bolshoi and Mariinsky theatres.
-In 1910 he began performing with important opera houses internationally, and became a member of both the Boston Opera Company (1910-1915) and the Vienna State Opera (1912-1914).
-From 1917-1928 he was the leading baritone in Chicago and in 1928-1929 he was a member of the Philadelphia Civic Opera Company.
+In 1910 he began performing with important opera houses internationally, and became a member of both the Boston Opera Company (1910–1915) and the Vienna State Opera (1912–1914).
+From 1917 to 1928 he was the leading baritone in Chicago and in 1928–1929 he was a member of the Philadelphia Civic Opera Company.
 From 1932 until his death in 1938 he was a member of Theatre Basel.
 He also appeared as a guest artist with important theatres internationally.

 Early life, education, and career in Russia

 Baklanoff was born Alfons-Georg Bakkis in Riga, Latvia.
 In 1892 he moved to Kiev after the death of his parents.
 He initially planned to pursue a career as a lawyer, and studied law at both Kiev University and Saint Petersburg State University.
 His studies were interrupted due to financial difficulties resulting from the theft of his assets by his legal guardian; a man who eventually committed suicide.
 He then entered the Kiev Conservatory, and after graduating studied singing for two more years in St. Petersburg with the Russian tenor Ippolit Pryanishnikov.
 He pursued further training in Milan, Italy in 1902 with Vittorio Vanzo.

 Baklanoff made his professional opera debut in 1903 in Kiev in the title role of Anton Rubinstein's The Demon.
 That same year he joined the newly formed Zimin Opera.
 In 1905 he became a member artist at the Bolshoi Theatre in Moscow where he notably created the title role in the world premiere of Sergei Rachmaninoff's The Miserly Knight and Lanciotto Malatesta in Rachmaninoff's Francesca da Rimini on 24 January 1906.
-From 1907-1909 he was committed to the Mariinsky Theatre in St. Petersburg.
+From 1907 to 1909 he was committed to the Mariinsky Theatre in St. Petersburg.
 There he sang the role of Fyodor Poyarok in the Moscow premiere of Nikolai Rimsky-Korsakov's The Legend of the Invisible City of Kitezh and the Maiden Fevroniya.